 How To Stay Anonymous On USENET

-- First, its really nobody’s business what you do online however unfortunately most of the time ISPs, government and various monitoring services have way too much information about exactly you do online.
+- Privacy - many ISPs, government employ various monitoring services have way too much information about exactly you do online.